Find Grad Schools

 14 Yearly Graduations

 Nova Southeastern University comes in at #4 on our list of the most popular colleges offering doctor's degrees in homeland security, law enforcement & firefighting.
 Each year, around 20,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $35,880 per year, while in-state graduate students, on average, pay $22,890 per year.
+The average in-state tuition for full-time undergraduates is $34,500 per year, while in-state graduate students, on average, pay $22,062 per year.
 During the most recent year for which we have data, 14 people received their doctor's degree in homeland security, law enforcement & firefighting from NUS Florida.
-Around 36% of these students were from an underrepresented racial-ethnic group, and 64% were women.
-Data shows that NUS Florida graduates that hold this degree go on to make a median salary of $79,647.
+About 50% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #6